svo/emp/README.md

 * using [Clojure](https://clojure.org/)
 	* used on most recent project so using here for familiarity
-	* structs seem sufficient i.e. no strict requirement for objects
-* implementing behaviour over `HTTP` to support browser `UI` to demonstrate competency
+* implementing behaviour over `HTTP` with browser client for demonstration purposes
 * using `HTTP` over message bus for simplicity

 ## Assumptions